Scouting in Kentucky: Girl Scouts of Kentucky's Wilderness Road Council

 Camp Richard Clark is 110 acres located in Clark County, Kentucky.
-Perhaps the most historic of all the Council's camp properties, Camp Richard Clark is located where a grand hotel with mineral springs operated as a health spa that attracted many patrons from all over the nation in the 1850s.
+Perhaps the most historic of all the councils' camp properties, Camp Richard Clark is located where a grand hotel with mineral springs operated as a health spa that attracted many patrons from all over the nation in the 1850s.
 Its history; seclusion and pleasantly unusual terrain make this site an interesting place to visit.
 Overnight capacity is up to 200, limited by restroom facilities.